Archive for the ‘ Engaging ’ Category

 • Culture is about head, heart, and guts.
 Head – You have to think it.
 Heart – You have to believe it.
 Guts – You have to act it… 24 hours a day, 7 days a week.

-• The book is filled with compelling case studies and sound research.
-This makes it a little more dry than a leadership book by Ken Blanchard, who is known for the parable entitled Who Moved My Cheese?, but it still has stories and glimpses of interactions between the researchers and business leaders.
+The book is filled with compelling case studies and sound research.
+This makes it a little more dry than the leadership book by Ken Blanchard and Spencer Johnson, the parable entitled Who Moved My Cheese?, but it still has stories and glimpses of interactions between the researchers and business leaders.
 It is a book in the style of Jim Collins, author of Good To Great.
 Mavericks At Work is definitely worth the read…or in my case, it’s worth a listen.
 Check it out for yourself.

 Courageous, The Movie